NetworkBlockDevice/nbd/doc/proto.md

 written as branches which can be merged into master if and when those extensions are promoted to the normative version of the document in the master branch.

+### `BLOCK_STATUS` extension

+With the availability of sparse storage formats, it is often needed to query the status of a particular range and read only those blocks of data that are actually present on the block device.

+Some storage formats and operations over such formats express a concept of data dirtiness.
+Whether the operation is block device mirroring, incremental block device backup or any other operation with a concept of data dirtiness, they all share a need to provide a list of ranges that this particular operation treats as dirty.

+To provide such class of information, the `BLOCK_STATUS` extension adds a new `NBD_CMD_BLOCK_STATUS` command which returns a list of ranges with their respective states.
+This extension is not available unless the client also negotiates the `STRUCTURED_REPLY` extension.

+* `NBD_FLAG_SEND_BLOCK_STATUS`

+    The server SHOULD set this transmission flag to 1 if structured replies have been negotiated, and the `NBD_CMD_BLOCK_STATUS` request is supported.

+* `NBD_REPLY_TYPE_BLOCK_STATUS`

+    *length* MUST be a positive integer multiple of 8.
+This reply represents a series of consecutive block descriptors where the sum of the lengths of the descriptors MUST not be greater than the length of the original request.
+This chunk type MUST appear at most once in a structured reply.
+Valid as a reply to `NBD_CMD_BLOCK_STATUS`.

+    The payload is structured as a list of one or more descriptors, each with this layout:

+        * 32 bits, length (unsigned, MUST NOT be zero)
+        * 32 bits, status flags

+    The definition of the status flags is determined based on the flags present in the original request.

+* `NBD_CMD_BLOCK_STATUS`

+    A block status query request.
+Length and offset define the range of interest.
+Clients SHOULD NOT use this request unless the server set `NBD_CMD_SEND_BLOCK_STATUS` in the transmission flags, which in turn requires the client to first negotiate structured replies.
+    For a successful return, the server MUST use a structured reply, containing at most one chunk of type `NBD_REPLY_TYPE_BLOCK_STATUS`.

+    The list of block status descriptors within the `NBD_REPLY_TYPE_BLOCK_STATUS` chunk represent consecutive portions
+    of the file starting from specified *offset*, and the sum of the *length* fields of each descriptor MUST not be greater than the overall *length* of the request.
+This means that the server MAY return less data than required.
+However the server MUST return at least one status descriptor.
+The server SHOULD use different *status* values between consecutive descriptors, and SHOULD use descriptor lengths that are an integer multiple of 512 bytes where possible (the first and last descriptor of an unaligned query being the most obvious places for an exception).
+The status flags are intentionally defined so that a server MAY always safely report a status of 0 for any block, although the server SHOULD return additional status values when they can be easily detected.

+    If an error occurs, the server SHOULD set the appropriate error code in the error field of either a simple reply or an error chunk.
+However, if the error does not involve invalid usage (such as a request beyond the bounds of the file), a server MAY reply with a single block status descriptor with *length* matching the requested length, and *status* of 0 rather than reporting the error.

+    The type of information requested by the client is determined by the request flags, as follows:

+    1. Block provisioning status

+    Upon receiving an `NBD_CMD_BLOCK_STATUS` command with the flag `NBD_FLAG_STATUS_DIRTY` clear, the server MUST return the provisioning status of the device, where the status field of each descriptor is determined by the following bits (all four combinations of these two bits are possible):

+      - `NBD_STATE_HOLE` (bit 0); if set, the block represents a hole (and future writes to that area may cause fragmentation or encounter an `ENOSPC` error); if clear, the block is allocated or the server could not otherwise determine its status.
+Note that the use of `NBD_CMD_TRIM` is related to this status, but that the server MAY report a hole even where trim has not been requested, and also that a server MAY report allocation even where a trim has been requested.
+      - `NBD_STATE_ZERO` (bit 1), if set, the block contents read as all zeroes; if clear, the block contents are not known.
+Note that the use of `NBD_CMD_WRITE_ZEROES` is related to this status, but that the server MAY report zeroes even where write zeroes has not been requested, and also that a server MAY report unknown content even where write zeroes has been requested.

+    The client SHOULD NOT read from an area that has both `NBD_STATE_HOLE` set and `NBD_STATE_ZERO` clear.

+    2. Block dirtiness status

+    This command is meant to operate in tandem with other (non-NBD) channels to the server.
+Generally, a "dirty" block is a block that has been written to by someone, but the exact meaning of "has been written" is left to the implementation.
+For example, a virtual machine monitor could provide a (non-NBD) command to start tracking blocks written by the virtual machine.
+A backup client can then connect to an NBD server provided by the virtual machine monitor and use `NBD_CMD_BLOCK_STATUS` with the
+    `NBD_FLAG_STATUS_DIRTY` bit set in order to read only the dirty blocks that the virtual machine has changed.

+    An implementation that doesn't track the "dirtiness" state of blocks MUST either fail this command with `EINVAL`, or mark all blocks as dirty in the descriptor that it returns.
+Upon receiving an `NBD_CMD_BLOCK_STATUS` command with the flag
+    `NBD_FLAG_STATUS_DIRTY` set, the server MUST return the dirtiness status of the device, where the status field of each descriptor is determined by the following bit:

+      - `NBD_STATE_CLEAN` (bit 2); if set, the block represents a portion of the file that is still clean because it has not been written; if clear, the block represents a portion of the file that is dirty, or where the server could not otherwise determine its status.

+A client MAY close the connection if it detects that the server has sent an invalid chunks (such as lengths in the `NBD_REPLY_TYPE_BLOCK_STATUS` not summing up to the requested length).
+The server SHOULD return `EINVAL` if it receives a `BLOCK_STATUS` request including one or more sectors beyond the size of the device.

+The extension adds the following new command flag:

+- `NBD_CMD_FLAG_STATUS_DIRTY`; valid during `NBD_CMD_BLOCK_STATUS`.
+  SHOULD be set to 1 if the client wants to request dirtiness status rather than provisioning status.

 ## About this file